Tsegaye16/NLP-test/README.md

 ### Method: Extractive Summarization

-The system uses **extractive summarization** methods that select important sentences from the original text, **strictly avoiding end-to-end LLM summarization**.
+The system uses **extractive summarization** methods that select important sentences from the original text.

 ### Available Methods